viur-framework/viur-docs/source/training_datamng.rst

 The functions used so far:

-- :meth:`server.skeleton.Skeleton.toDB` saves an entity to the datastore,
+- :meth:`viur.core.skeleton.Skeleton.toDB` saves an entity to the datastore,
-- :meth:`server.skeleton.Skeleton.fromDB` reads an entity from the datastore,
+- :meth:`viur.core.skeleton.Skeleton.fromDB` reads an entity from the datastore,
-- :meth:`server.skeleton.Skeleton.delete` deletes the entity from the datastore.
+- :meth:`viur.core.skeleton.Skeleton.delete` deletes the entity from the datastore.

 Queries and cursors